tonysebion/bronze-foundry/README.md

 *See [docs/usage/patterns/ENHANCED_FEATURES.md](docs/usage/patterns/ENHANCED_FEATURES.md) and [docs/usage/PERFORMANCE_TUNING.md](docs/usage/PERFORMANCE_TUNING.md) for deep dives.*

 Need a concrete intent example before touching Python?
-Follow `docs/usage/onboarding/intent-owner-guide.md`—it bundles the owner intent template, the generated pattern matrix, the expand-intent helper, and a safe-first dry run (`python bronze_extract.py --config ... --dry-run`) into one narrative.
+Follow `docs/usage/onboarding/intent-owner-guide.md`—it bundles the owner intent template, the generated pattern matrix, the expand-intent helper, and a safe-first validation (`python bronze_extract.py --config ... --validate-only` to check syntax, or `--dry-run` to test connections) into one narrative.
 After the guide, the new dataset checklist and Bronze readiness checklist list every checkbox you need before declaring a dataset “ready”.
 Use `docs/index.md` to jump to the setup track (environment, deps, first-run check), maintainer track (`silver_patterns.md`, `pipeline_engine.md`, etc.), or the owner track depending on whether you’re prepping the install, evolving the engine, or filling out configs.
 For a bird’s-eye view of the usage docs, start at `docs/usage/index.md` to see how beginner, onboarding, and pattern sections fit together.

 ## Architecture Principles